sohamw03/Codegemini/README.md

 ## Setup

-To set up the iCoder Blog Project, follow these steps:
+To set up the Codegemini Blog Project, follow these steps:

 1. Clone the repository to your local machine
 ```
-gh repo clone sohamw03/iCoder
+gh repo clone sohamw03/Codegemini
 ```

 2. Create a virtual environment